Best Of15 min read

 • Wealth Management: 0.89% AUM for accounts under $1M; scales down for higher balances

-• The free tools don't require any AUM commitment
+• Free tools don't require any AUM commitment

 Pros:

-• Free tier is legitimately powerful — not a crippled demo
+• Free tier is legitimately powerful — not a stripped-down demo

-• Best net worth visualization of any tool on this list
+• Best net worth visualization on this list

-• Seeing debt shrink against growing assets is motivating
+• Watching debt shrink against growing assets is genuinely motivating

 • Strong data security practices